stratosphereips/StratosphereLinuxIPS/docs/usage.md

 Slips has 2 modes, interactive and daemonized.

-**Daemonized** : means , output, logs and alerts are written in files.
+**Daemonized** : Slips runs as a daemon in the background. which means all output, logs and alerts are written in files and nothing is displayed in the terminal.

 In daemonized mode : Slips runs completely in the background, The output is written to``` stdout```, ```stderr``` and
 ```logsfile``` files specified in ```config/slips.yaml```